Kingcedru/e-commerce-platform-backend/README.md

 - **Transactional Order System**: Users can place orders, and the system uses database transactions to ensure data integrity (e.g., updating stock levels).
 - **Order History**: Authenticated users can view their past orders.
 - **API Documentation**: Integrated Swagger/OpenAPI documentation available at the `/api-docs` endpoint.
+- **Comprehensive Testing**: Unit and integration tests using Jest and Supertest to ensure API reliability and correctness.

 ---